 KASAI’s day-long event ‘The Elite Grappling Championships’ is New York City’s premier jiu-jitsu and grappling competition for men and women.

-Our goal is to provide the greatest experience for our competitors including high-quality matches and tournaments, a smooth schedule, and a memorable competitor experience.
+Our goal is to provide a great experience for our competitors including high-quality matches and tournaments, smooth and efficient logistics, and a memorable competitor experience.

 Early-bird registration is $85 per competitor.
 Individuals who sign up for gi and no-gi tournaments in the same weight class will receive $40 off their registration fee for a discounted rate of $130.
 Participants in ‘The Elite Grappling Championships’ will receive a complimentary t-shirt.

 All competitors who medal in their respective brackets will also be eligible for The Elite Grappling Championships’ male and female absolute tournaments at no extra cost.